The Carolina African Runner peanut re-emerges, giving farmers and chefs a new culinary adventure.

 Brought to the port of Charleston in 1690 by African slaves, the re-emerged Carolina African Runner peanut is known as the first peanut planted in the American colonies.
-It is denser, sweeter, smaller, and had a higher oil content than the peanuts we eat today.
+It is denser, sweeter, smaller and had a higher oil content than the peanuts we eat today.

 Originally, its culinary uses were influenced by West African practices: the peanuts were boiled, ground into meal, candied, mashed or made into a hot beverage, roasted and pressed into oil.

-In the 1800s, taste buds in the northern cities preferred roasted peanuts, and street and ballpark vendors popularized the larger, Virginia snack peanuts.
+In the 1800s, taste buds in the northern cities preferred roasted peanuts, and street and ballpark vendors popularized the larger Virginia snack peanuts.
 The public quickly deemed Virginias as America’s “eating” peanut.

 When the boll weevil threatened to wipe out the South’s cotton crop in the 1910s, and cottonseed was unavailable for cottonseed oil production, the Carolina African peanut saw a brief resurgence because of its high oil content.
-But by the 1930s, the peanut’s small size created additional work at harvesting and field workers complained.
+But by the 1930s, the peanut’s small size created additional work at harvest and field workers complained.
 It was vulnerable to certain diseases in the field, which made it unreliable for growers who needed to produce larger crops.